modal-labs/gpu-glossary/gpu-glossary/host-software/nvml.md

 thermal readings, see
 [this page on the Modal docs](https://modal.com/docs/guide/gpu-metrics).

-The function of NVML are frequently accessed via the [nvidia-smi](/gpu-glossary/host-software/nvidia-smi) command line utility, but are also accessible to programs via wrappers, like [pynvml in Python](https://pypi.org/project/pynvml/) and
+The functions of NVML are frequently accessed via the [nvidia-smi](/gpu-glossary/host-software/nvidia-smi) command line utility, but are also accessible to programs via wrappers, like [pynvml in Python](https://pypi.org/project/pynvml/) and